hunterpowell/GeneticAlg/README.md

 - **Wildcards through mutation, not initialization.** Allowing wildcards in initial random genomes makes bots lazy.
 Restricting them to mutation means they augment good strategies rather than replace them.
 - **Mutation rate should be very low.** Around 0.05–0.1% per gene value seems optimal.
 Higher rates disrupt good solutions faster than selection can preserve them.
 - **Emergent sweep behavior.** The algorithm often independently evolves a boustrophedon (back-and-forth row sweep) pattern given enough time.
-- **Performance plateaus.** Average fitness has local maxima at 400, 500, and 650 depending on parameters.
-The global average maximum observed is ~730–755, requiring large populations and many generations.
+- **Performance plateaus.** Average fitness has local maxima around 50%, 65%, and 80% of maximum possible coverage.
+The global average maximum observed is just over 90% maximum coverage, requiring large populations and many generations.
 - **Individuals outperform generational averages.** At least one high performer emerges early, but takes dozens or hundreds of generations to propagate genes and meaningfully raise generational average.
 - **500 bots × 2000 generations** consistently achieves >700 average fitness and at least one near-perfect coverage bot, completing in ~5 seconds on release build.